Scalable adaptive algorithms for next-generation multiphase flow simulations: Methods

 where $\rho(\phi)$ is the non--dimensional mixture density given by $\left({\rho_+ - \;\rho_-}/{2\rho_+}\right) \phi + \left({\rho_+ + \;\rho_-}/{2\rho_+}\right)$, the non--dimensional mixture viscosity $\eta\left(\phi\right)$ is given by $\left({\eta_+ - \;\eta_-}/{2\eta_+}\right) \phi + \left({\eta_+ + \;\eta_-}/{2\eta_+}\right)$.

 We use a degenerate mobility $m(\phi)$ given by $\sqrt{1-\phi^2}$.
-Non-dimensional parameters are as follows: Peclet, $Pe = \frac{u_{r} L_{r}^2}{m_{r}\sigma}$; Reynolds, $Re = \frac{u_{r} L_{r}}{\nu_{r}}$; Weber, $We = \frac{\rho_{r}u_{r}^2 L_{r}}{\sigma}$; Cahn, $Cn = \frac{\varepsilon}{L_{r}}$; and Froude, $Fr = \frac{u_{r}^2}{gL_{r}}$, with $u_{r}$ and $L_r$ denoting the reference velocity and length, respectively. \textbf{\textit{Numerical discretization:}}\\ In this work, we utilize the two-block projection scheme proposed in ~\citet{khanwale2021projection}.
-The proposed scheme is based on projection-based pressure splitting of Navier--Stokes (NS).
-Overall, the scheme involves four solutions per block: \begin{enumerate} \item \textbf{CH-Solve}: As the first step, we solve the advective Cahn--Hillard equation.
-This is solved as a non--linear solver in a fully implicit manner. \item \textbf{NS-Solve}: We compute mixture density and viscosity as a function of $\phi$ from the CH-Solve in the previous step and use it to solve the momentum equations.
-We use a semi-implicit discretization based on the Crank-Nicolson scheme that results in linearized momentum equations. \item \textbf{PP-Solve}: The projection-based splitting results in a variable density pressure Poisson equation that allows us to compute pressure at the current time level. \item \textbf{VU-solve}: As the last step for each block, we correct the velocity predicted in the NS-solve using the Helmholtz equations to get the solenoidal velocity. \end{enumerate} \begin{remark} To minimize the memory footprint, we split the final VU-solve to update velocity once per direction.
-This reduces the assembled matrix size from $N\times \mathrm{DIM} \times k$ to $N \times k$, where $N$ is the total number of independent DOFs, $k$ is the number of non--zeros per row, and $\mathrm{DIM}$ is the spatial dimension (2D/3D).
-We note that the mass matrix, as a result of VU-solve, does not need to be recomputed for each of the $\mathrm{DIM}$ separately and is reused till the mesh does not change.
-Once the matrix is assembled, no subsequent call to \texttt{Mat\_Assembly\_Begin} and \texttt{Mat\_Assembly\_End} is made, reducing the preconditioner computation cost. \end{remark} \begin{remark} The above second-order semi-implicit formulations have been demonstrated to have a milder time-stepping restriction $\Delta t$ compared to the fully explicit counterparts.
-The explicit parts of the discretization allow for the linearization of NS, which avoids an expensive setup of Newton iteration for NS. \end{remark}
+Non-dimensional parameters are as follows: Peclet, $Pe = \frac{u_{r} L_{r}^2}{m_{r}\sigma}$; Reynolds, $Re = \frac{u_{r} L_{r}}{\nu_{r}}$; Weber, $We = \frac{\rho_{r}u_{r}^2 L_{r}}{\sigma}$; Cahn, $Cn = \frac{\varepsilon}{L_{r}}$; and Froude, $Fr = \frac{u_{r}^2}{gL_{r}}$, with $u_{r}$ and $L_r$ denoting the reference velocity and length, respectively. \textbf{\textit{Numerical discretization:}} We utilize the two-block projection scheme~\citep{Khanwale2023projection} that is based on a projection-based pressure splitting of Navier--Stokes (NS).
+Overall, the scheme involves four solutions per block: \begin{enumerate}[label=\roman*] \item \textbf{CH-Solve}: As the first step, we solve the advective Cahn--Hillard equation.
+This is solved as a non--linear solver in a fully implicit manner. \item \textbf{NS-Solve}: We compute mixture density and viscosity as a function of $\phi$ from the CH-Solve (from step 1) and use it to solve the momentum equations.
+We use a semi-implicit discretization based on the Crank-Nicolson scheme that results in linearized momentum equations. \item \textbf{PP-Solve}: The projection-based splitting results in a variable density pressure Poisson equation to compute the pressure. \item \textbf{VU-solve}: As the last step for each block, we correct the velocity predicted in the NS-solve to get the solenoidal velocity. \end{enumerate} To minimize the memory footprint, we split the final VU-solve to update the velocity once per each velocity component.
+This reduces the assembled matrix size from $N\times \mathrm{DIM}$ to $N$, where $N$ is the number of independent DOF, and $\mathrm{DIM}$ is the spatial dimension (2D/3D).
+We note that the mass matrix in the VU-solve did not need to be (re)computed and assembled for each of the $\mathrm{DIM}$ separately and is reused as long as the mesh does not change.
+This also reduces the preconditioner computation cost, as well as the associated communication costs.